-This blessèd plot, this realm, this earth, this England.
+This blessèd plot, this realm, this earth,

 (William Shakespeare, Richard II)